 Before receiving a direct payment, Mahendra attended a day centre where he could play dominos or bingo for two days a week, but he didn't enjoy it and felt he was too young for traditional day care services.
 He contacted his social worker to ask about receiving his personal budget as a direct payment.

 Through the use of a direct payment he was able to find a male PA who shared similar interests.
 They enjoyed talking about tennis and Mahendra's work as a telecoms engineer.
 A direct payment support service was able to help them with legal issues around employment.
 While Mahendra spent time with his PA, Mahendra's wife had free time to relax and to visit friends.

 Information and support

 There are a range of information and support services available for assistance with personal budgets.
 However, they are not available everywhere.
 A social worker or other support worker will be able to offer information about local advocacy, information and advice services.
-If the social worker indicates that there is no local organisation to offer support, then they should offer support.
+If the social worker indicates that there is no local organisation to offer support, then they must offer support.
 It is important to ask for it.

-Examples of the type of support that the social worker might suggest are:
+Examples of the type of support that the social worker might

 - If someone needs help to manage their direct payments, the social worker can ask a friend or relative of the person, or someone else who has authority to act on their behalf.

 - If the person wants to employ their own PA, the social worker can provide information about organisations that help to arrange employer's liability insurance, and help with recruiting a PA.